reduxjs/redux/docs/tutorials/essentials/part-2-app-structure.md

 - They are not allowed to modify the existing `state`.
 Instead, they must make _immutable updates_, by copying the existing `state` and making changes to the copied values.
 - They must not do any asynchronous logic or other "side effects"

 But why are these rules important?
-There's a few different reasons:
+There are a few different reasons:

 - One of the goals of Redux is to make your code predictable.
 When a function's output is only calculated from the input arguments, it's easier to understand how that code works, and to test it.
 - On the other hand, if a function depends on variables outside itself, or behaves randomly, you never know what will happen when you run it.